-Acting 101 for Singing Performers – Day 1 Topic 1
+Acting 101 for Singing Performers: Day 1, Topic 1

-CONTEXT IS EVERYTHING!!!!
-GREAT PERFORMANCE STARTS WITH WWWWW before deciding the H. …WHAT DOES THAT EVEN MEAN?
+CONTEXT IS EVERYTHING!!!
+Great performances start with WWWWW before even deciding the H. But WHAT DOES THAT EVEN MEAN?

-What is WWWWW before the H
+What is WWWWW before the H?

 5 Key Ideas To Get You Started

-Common Mistakes When Starting to work on a context for your song
+Common Mistakes When Starting to Work on a Context for your Song

-1 Generating a bunch of options without making a decision.
+1. Generating a bunch of options without making a decision.
 Don’t let being worried about making the “right” decision keep you from making a decision.
-Remember, you can always change your mind but until you try it on you won’t be sure if it fits.
+Remember, you can always change your mind, but until you try it on you won’t be sure if it fits.

-6 Making it too complicated or getting overwhelmed by the details.
-When performers start exploring the limitless nature of the WWWWW questions it can become overwhelming.
+6. Making it too complicated or getting overwhelmed by the details.
+When performers start exploring the limitless nature of the WWWWW questions, it can become overwhelming.
 They might feel like they just can’t keep it all in their head and show it all to the audience.
-In the end, when you are on stage all you need to actively pay attention to is what your character would pay attention to.
+In the end, when you are on-stage, all you need to actively pay attention to is what your character would pay attention to.
 Let the other details go until they become relevant things for your character to react to or interact with.

-With whatever song you are working on during your practice time write at the top, in the margins, or on the back what you decide about the who, what, where, when, or why of the song.
-I am a very visual person so instead of words I often find images or write words that remind me of specific mental images.
+With whatever song you are working on during your practice time: write at the top, in the margins, or on the back what you decide about the who, what, where, when, or why of the song.
+I am a very visual person, so instead of words I often find images or write words that remind me of specific mental images.
 As long as you have a way of recording what you decide in a way that is as clear and accessible to you as possible then you are building a context you can use.
 The goal is ultimately to consistently inhabit the same world with the same song each time you practice and to make it more real to yourself each time you do.
 That world can evolve and change.

 Debate!
 Ask the questions that are begging to be asked!
 Challenge and explore what is being said here in your comments!
 Tell me what you have tried, what is helping you, what is holding you back, what you don’t understand, what you don’t agree with, what keeps you from applying these things, what you have discovered as you apply them, and the “ah-ha” moments you have.

-Links to other articles in Acting 101 for Singers Day 1:
+Links to other articles in Acting 101 for Singers Day 1

-Topic 3 How to learn a role
+Topic 3: How to learn a role

-Topic 5 Where am I?
+Topic 5: Where am I?
 Who am I?

-Topic 7 Lines – It’s about stress!
+Topic 7: Lines – It’s about stress!

-Topic 10 Where does imagination come from?
+Topic 10: Where does imagination come from?